Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 All CRs, except for the DY CR, must have $N_{\PQb} \ge 1$, identical to the SR, where $N_{\PQb}$ denotes the number of \PQb jets.
 These regions contain a significant fraction of \ttbar events.
 To reduce the contributions from \ttbar production in the $\PW\PZ$ and $\PZ\PZ$ CRs, we discard events that have an analytic solution for the dileptonic \ttbar event reconstruction described in Section~\ref{Subsec:SR}.
 Additional requirements defining the CRs are listed below.

 \begin{itemize} \item As in the SR, events in the DY CR must have exactly two OSSF leptons.
 Events with $\ptmiss > 140\GeV$ are discarded to suppress a potential contamination from signal and other background processes.
 Events in the DY CR must have $N_{\PQb}=0$.
 We checked the consistency between the normalization of DY events with $N_{\PQb}=0$ and $N_{\PQb} \geq 1$ by comparing the ratio of the number of data and simulation events in additional regions with lower values of \ptmiss ($< 40\GeV$ and between 40--65$\GeV$).
 We observe ratios that are compatible between the $N_{\PQb}=0$ and $N_{\PQb} \geq 1$ categories, validating the use of the DY CR for correcting the DY normalization in the SR. \item In the \ttbar CR, events must have exactly two opposite-sign different-flavor (OSDF) leptons, \ie $\Pep\PGmm$ or $\Pem\PGmp$, resulting in a region enriched with \ttbar events in the dilepton channel. \item In the $\PW\PZ$ CR, events must have exactly two OSSF leptons and one additional lepton $\Pell_3$.
-To improve the purity of this CR in $\PW\PZ$ events, we require $\Delta m^{\Pell\Pell} < 10\GeV$ and $\mT^{\mathrm{\Pell_3},\ptmiss} > 50\GeV$, where $\mT^{\mathrm{\Pell_3},\ptmiss}$ is the transverse mass of the $\Pell_3$ and \ptvecmiss system. \item In the $\PZ\PZ$ CR, besides the two OSSF leptons with invariant mass closer to \mZ, two additional OSSF leptons, $\Pell_3$ and $\Pell_4$, are required.
-In addition, a condition on the reconstructed invariant mass of this extra dilepton system is imposed to remove contamination from other processes, namely $m^{\Pell_3 \Pell_4} > 10\GeV$. \end{itemize}
+To improve the purity of this CR in $\PW\PZ$ events, we add the following requirements in well-reconstructed variables, $\Delta m^{\Pell\Pell} < 10\GeV$ and $\mT^{\mathrm{\Pell_3},\ptmiss} > 50\GeV$, where $\mT^{\mathrm{\Pell_3},\ptmiss}$ is the transverse mass of the $\Pell_3$ and \ptvecmiss system. \item In the $\PZ\PZ$ CR, besides the two OSSF leptons with invariant mass closer to \mZ, two additional OSSF leptons, $\Pell_3$ and $\Pell_4$, are required.
+In addition, a condition on the reconstructed invariant mass of this extra dilepton system is imposed to remove contamination from other processes with negligible impact on the amount of $\PZ\PZ$ events, namely $m^{\Pell_3 \Pell_4} > 10\GeV$. \end{itemize}